robmoss/rusty_train/book/src/todo/miscellaneous.md

 - `tokens` and/or `company`
   - May want to have tokens that are not part of a company for, e.g., national railways.

+## n18catalogue

+- Should `Kind::build()` also take a `n18hex::Orientation` argument, so that the positioning of tile elements (such as labels) can depend on the hex orientation?